mariohernandez/mariohernandezio/src/blog/vitejs.md

 A watch task makes it possible for developers to see the changes they are making as they code, and without being interrupted by running commands.
 Depending on your configuration, a watch task watches for any changes you make to CSS, JavaScript and other file types, and upon saving those changes, code is automatically compiled, and a Hard Module Reload (HMR) is evoked, making the changes visible in Storybook.

 Although there are extensions to create watch tasks, we will stick with Storybook's out of the box watch functionality because it does everything we need.
+In fact, I have used this very approach on a project that supports over one hundred sites.

 I actually learned this the hard way, I originally was importing the key stylesheets in **.storybook/preview.js** using the files from **dist**.
 This works to an extend because the code is compiled upon changes, but Storybook is not aware of the changes.
 I spent hours debugging this issue and tried so many other options.
-At the end, the simple solution was to import any CSS and JS into Storybook's preview, using the source files.
-For example, if you look in **.storybook/preview.js**, you will see we are importing two CSS files which contain all of our CSS code:
+At the end, the simple solution was to import CSS and JS into Storybook's preview using the source files.
+For example, if you look in **.storybook/preview.js**, you will see we are importing two CSS files which contain all of the CSS code our project needs:

 {% raw %}